oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 ## Task 1: Generate an AWR snapshot

-1. Use the *yellow* terminal.
+1. Use the *yellow* terminal 🟨.
 Set the environment to the *UPGR* database and connect.

     ```
     <copy>